VirtuoApps/AloTechChatSdkExample/README.md

 - **End-of-chat handling and clean-up:** Properly handles the end of a chat session.
 When either the user or the agent ends the chat, the SDK will close the WebSocket connection and clean up any resources.
 The `onClose` callback allows your app to perform additional actions (like navigating the user away or showing a feedback form) once the conversation is over.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you'd like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.